icopy-site/awesome-cn/docs/awesome/awesome-v.md

 ### Files

 - [v-mime](https://github.com/nedpals/v-mime) - V 的 MIME 检测库.
-- [vmon](https://github.com/Larpon/vmon)  - 异步监视目录中的文件更改. 该模块本质上是 `septag/dmon` 的 V 包装器. 它适用于 Windows、macOS 和 Linux.
+- [vmon](https://github.com/Larpon/vmon) - Asynchronously watch for file changes in a directory.
+The module is essentially a V wrapper for `septag/dmon`.
+It works for Windows, macOS and Linux.

 ### Game development